lawrence-laz/dotfiles/book1.md

 ## On being true with oneself
 S paraphrased: find yourself guilty, identify your vices, be harsh.
 If you want to improve, you have to make amends, and one who doesn’t recognise their wrongs is not going to make amends

+this is the first step to any growth in character and self-improvements.

 ## On rationalization
     - metaphor on cage, and how it is bad to be in a cage formed by your own ignorance, but when ignorance clears and you become aware of the cage that was built around you and you still keep rationalizing and building the cage, you are basically consciously building yourself a prison.
 ## On intent vs result